Hiptostee/Portfolio/Electromagnetic Gauss Rifle/README.md

 - **Calibration Routine:** Develop an automated routine to calibrate servo limits and camera offsets.

 - **PID Control:** Implement a PID (Proportional-Integral-Derivative) controller for even smoother and more accurate servo movements. 📈

-- **Distance Estimation:** Use object size or additional sensors to estimate distance to the target. 📏

 This project was made in collaboration with Francis Leahy (Binghamton University) and Matthew Russo (University at Buffalo)